-Last year was a turbulent one for markets and, unusually, there were few places to hide, with nearly all asset classes recording large declines.
-RIT's NAV also fell in 2022 and this appears to have unnerved some investors who, after 10 years of consecutive NAV uplifts, may have come to believe that RIT's portfolio would never decline in value.
+Last year was a turbulent one for markets and, unusually, there were few places for investors to hide, with nearly all asset classes recording large declines.
+RIT's net asset value (NAV) also fell in 2022, and this appears to have unnerved some investors who, after 10 years of consecutive NAV uplifts, may have come to believe that RIT's portfolio would never decline in value.

 This has led to RIT Capital Partners (RIT) coming in for some criticism recently, with some investors claiming that RIT has 'changed its stripes'.
-As a result, the shares have come under short-term pressure and have been selling at a record discount against recent history of around 23%.
-We believe this is unjustified and presents a rare opportunity to buy a unique trust with an impressive long-term track record (see page 32).
+As a result, the shares have come under short-term pressure and have been selling at a record discount to NAV against recent history of around 23%.
+We believe this is unjustified and presents a rare opportunity to buy a unique trust with an impressive long-term track record (see page 33).